irabbi360/laravel-vue3-spa-starter/README.md

 npm run build or yarn build
 ```

+## Image Uploads

+You will need to link your public/storage folder run

+`php artisan storage:link`

+You can also enable resizing images, look in the .env for resize.
+Adjust height and width to your needs.

+If you set resize to true then you need to enable gd in your php.ini, un-comment or add/install `extension=gd`

 ## Email Verification

 To enable email verification make sure that your `App\User` model implements the `Illuminate\Contracts\Auth\MustVerifyEmail` contract.